RabidDog/codechallenge-simple/README.md

 ## Requirements
 Create a command-line application that accepts a file containing match results and calculate the ranking table for a league.
-Once calculated this is to be printed in an ordered fashion to a terminal or console.
+Once calculated this is to be printed in an ordered fashion to a terminal or console
+(the highest points to the lowest points).

 ## Input
 Match result data will be provided using a text file in the following format: